michael-milette/moodle-filter_filtercodes/README.md

 **Important note**: Filtering must be supported in the custom menu by your theme.

 * {categoriesmenu} : A second-level list of categories with links for use in custom menus.
 * {categories0menu} : A second-level list of just top-level categories with links for use in custom menus.
+Does not include hidden categories unless admin or have moodle/category:viewhiddencategories capability.
 * {categoriesxmenu} : A second-level list of other categories in the current category with links for use in custom menus.
 * {toggleeditingmenu} : A **Turn Editing On** or **Turn Editing Off** custom menu item.
 Note that you need to add your own dash(es) to add it in a sub-menu item.
 * {mycoursesmenu} : A second-level list of courses with links for use in custom menus.